MrJSimon/asm/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; **3.2** Press the brush tool button
 &nbsp;&nbsp;&nbsp;&nbsp; **3.3** Guide the mouse to the main image window and paint on top of the image

-Please note: ⚠️ The brush and eraser tool will only work on the image, not on the entire canvas.
+Please note that the brush and eraser tool will only work on the image, not on the entire canvas.

 ### 📊 Step 3: Select Features
 In the **Random Forest Classifier** panel, choose the features to include in training (e.g., Sobel, Canny Edge, Gaussian filters).